heec/proact/readme.md

-# Proact
+# proact

-Express view engine using jsx to render views.
+Proact is an Express view engine which renders jsx components on server to static markup.

 install